TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 		- will generate a .cue file
 	7. Run m4b_add-chapters.bat
 		- will add chapters then convert fmpeg embedded chapters to proper m4b quicktime format
-		- this will also attempt to rename and move output into its own folder based on album field
+		- will also attempt to rename and move output into its own folder based on album field

 ### Scenario 2: Creating single MP3 file with embedded chapters from individual chapterized mp3 files
 	1. Add mp3 files to bin folder of ffmpeg (4.4 plus)